What is Pediatric Anaphylaxis?

 - Causes of IgE-independent reactions

-Blood tests for tryptase or histamine might be helpful in diagnosing anaphylaxis due to insect stings or medications.
-These tests have only limited use if the cause is food.
+Blood tests for tryptase might be helpful in diagnosing anaphylaxis due to insect stings or medications.
+This test has only limited use if the cause is food.

-- Plasma/urinary histamine and serum tryptase assessment, to help confirm diagnosis of anaphylaxis
+- Serum tryptase assessment, to help confirm diagnosis of anaphylaxis

 - Skin testing, in vitro immunoglobulin E (IgE) tests or both to determine the stimulus for the anaphylactic reaction